The introduction of the government's flagship universal credit payment marks the biggest overhaul of the benefits system since the 1940s.

 This online system is one of the big question marks over the shift to universal credit.

-And that is not all.
 Employers are going to have to keep the UK tax authority fully up-to-date with staff earnings through a computer system called real time information.

 This will be used to assess how much people are being paid, and so how much universal credit they are entitled to.

-Sounds like they will benefit.
 Who are the other winners and losers?

 In monetary terms, the government estimates 3.1 million households will be entitled to more benefits as a result of universal credit, while 2.8 million households will be entitled to less.
 Nobody will lose out during the initial transition assuming their circumstances stayed the same, the government says.